 The source apportionment exercise highlights a disproportionate contribution from HGVs (20.2% of overall NO2 across all modelled locations in the Muckley Corner area) across both locations, although particularly in the Muckley Corner AQMA.
 It is considered that a contributory factor to this has been the cost of using the M6 Toll road, with freight operators sending their vehicles on alternative routes, such as the A5, rather than the new motorway due to high fees.
-HGVs were specifically targeted with higher levies than regular vehicles, which appears to result in their avoiding the route and using other trunk roads.
+With the M6 Toll operators not currently considering a change in pricing, however, it is the proposals from the Midlands Connect Partnership which are considered a more likely route to increasing traffic levels moving to the M6 Toll.